France national rugby union team: Individual all-time records

-The record for points scored for France is 422, held by Frédéric Michalak, who surpassed previous record holder Christophe Lamaison on 22 August 2015.
-Lamaison continues to hold the record for conversions with 59.
-The record for penalties scored is 89 by Thierry Lacroix, and the drop goal record of 15 is held by Jean-Patrick Lescarboura.
-The record for French appearances is held by Fabien Pelous with 118.
-The record for tries scored for France is with 38 held by Serge Blanco.
+The record for the most points scored for France is 471, which is held by Thomas Ramos, who surpassed the previous record holder, Frederic Michalak (436) on 15 March 2025.
+Ramos also holds the record for the most conversions with 105.
+The record holder for the most penalties scored is 89 by Thierry Lacroix, and the drop goal record of 15 is held by Jean-Patrick Lescarboura.
+The record for the most caps for France is held by Fabien Pelous with 118.
+The record for the most tries scored for France is 40, and is held by Damian Penaud.